 Yumeshokunin - "craftsman of dreams" in Japanese - combines craftsmanship with advanced technologies, with the idea of "transmitting feeling to the world".

 The objects that make use of nanotechnology are characterized by dimensions of the order of billionths of a meter.
 The bristles of the toothbrush misoka are in fact coated with mineral ions nanoscale.
 As you brush, the ions move in the water and pass the bristles to the teeth by removing stains, coating them and keeping them clean and shiny all day.

 Unlike traditional bristles, those misoka thin on tips for better cleaning and massaging the interdental areas.
 Even without toothpaste, teeth are shiny and clean as just come out of a session of the dentist teeth cleaning.

-The misoka expression in Japanese means "last day of the month" and the toothbrush should be replaced every month precisely, after which time it deteriorates and loses its effectiveness.
-Misoka also stems from the word Misogi which means "to purify body and spirit with pure water."
-If you brush your teeth with misoka means using energy minerals - noted Kosho Ueshima at the design stage - then this gesture is equivalent to simply be brushed with water.
-Thus it was born a new way to brush teeth.
+The Japanese expression Misoka means "last day of the month" and the toothbrush should be replaced every month, after which it deteriorates and loses its effectiveness.
+Misoka also derives from the word Misogi which means “to purify body and spirit with pure water”.
+If brushing your teeth with Misoka means using the energy of minerals - observed Kosho Ueshima in the design phase - then this gesture is equivalent to simply brushing with water.
+Thus a new way of brushing teeth is born.

 A new water brushing concept

 On the Japanese and Asian market since 2007 with a first-generation model already sold two million pieces, misoka debut in Europe and other countries on the occasion of the Milan Design Week 2015 with the new Kosho Ueshima project (TIDs), which He has completely redesigned.

 The new sleek and fluid form of misoka inspired by the shape of water, fluid element par excellence, and is made of plastic (PET: Polyethylene terephthalate).